SimonPucheu/FacebookFriends/README.md

 # SocialExeperiment
-This is an app for social experiences on facebook accounts
+This is an application for social experiences (such as friend graphs) on social network accounts.